-The instrument cluster has an HDC icon and the HDC switch has an LED icon, which offers feedback to the driver about the state HDC is in.
+The instrument cluster has an HDC icon and the HDC switch has an indicator light, which offers feedback to the driver about the state HDC is in.

-- The cluster icon and switch lamp will illuminate and remain on solid when HDC is enabled or activated.
-This is the normal operating condition for HDC. - The cluster icon and switch lamp will flash for several seconds then extinguish when the driver pushes the HDC switch but enable conditions are not met. - The cluster icon and switch lamp will flash for several seconds then extinguish when HDC disables due to excess speed.

-The cluster icon and switch lamp will flash when HDC deactivates due to overheated brakes.
+- The cluster icon and switch indicator light will illuminate and remain on solid when HDC is enabled or activated.
+This is the normal operating condition for HDC. - The cluster icon and switch indicator light will flash for several seconds then extinguish when the driver pushes the HDC switch but enable conditions are not met. - The cluster icon and switch indicator light will flash for several seconds then extinguish when HDC disables due to excess speed. - The cluster icon and switch indicator light will flash when HDC deactivates due to overheated brakes.
 The flashing will stop and HDC will activate again once the brakes have cooled sufficiently.